 Whether you’re treating yourself to a spa break or exploring a new city, here are the things you need to pack to have a super enjoyable 48 hours or less.

-When deciding what to pack for an overnight trip, your phone is a given (duh).
-That said, there’s no point in taking it without its charger.
-We recommend investing in a portable power bank like this Miady one* so you can charge up anytime on the go.
+When deciding what to pack for an overnight trip, your phone is a given, but there’s no point in taking it without its charger.
+Invest in a portable power bank like this Miady one* so you can charge up anytime on the go.

 Strictly speaking, you only need two outfits for an overnight trip — the one you go in and the one you come back in.